Travel to Peru for 1 month: the ultimate travel itinerary

 Day 28-31: Learn about forgotten Chachapoyas

 The Chachapoya culture is often forgotten and overshadowed by the Incas.
 This is unfortunate considering that the Chachapoya culture ruled over a large area of what is now the Amazonas region of northern Peru.
 Most of our knowledge about them is limited which makes the Chachapoya culture even more mysterious!
 Today, the town of Chachapoyas is the capital of the Amazonas region, counting around 20,000 people.
 The town forms the base for multiple tours and excursions exploring the history and land of this former culture.
-It is still somewhat an off-the-beaten-path destination, making for a unique Peruvian experience.
+It is still somewhat an off-the-beaten-path destination for most travelers to Peru, making for a unique experience.
+These are the best things to do in and around Chachapoyas:

 Visit the ruins of Kuelap